PopcornComputer/PopStick-Hardware/README.md

 ## Documentation
 To view the documentation for **PopStick™** please visit: [https://docs.usbcomputer.com][usbcomputer-docs]

-If you have done something cool with **PopStick™** or feel that something is missing from the documentation, please feel free to open an issue in the [documentation respository][documentation-repo] or submit a Pull Request in that repository.
-The source files for our documentation website can be found in the /docs folder in the [documentation respository][documentation-repo].
+If you have done something cool with **PopStick™** or feel that something is missing from the documentation, please feel free to open an issue in the [documentation repository][documentation-repo] or submit a Pull Request in that repository.
+The source files for our documentation website can be found in the /docs folder in the [documentation repository][documentation-repo].

 ## License & Copyright
 This work is licensed under a